Skip to main content

 (Contains: Milk;)

-• Preheat oven to 240°C/220°C fan-forced.
-Boil the kettle. • Cut sweet potato into bite-sized chunks.
-Cut beetroot into small chunks.
-Cut brown onion into thick wedges. • Place prepped veggies on a lined oven tray.
-Drizzle with olive oil and the honey, then sprinkle with ras el hanout.
-Season with salt and pepper.
-Toss to coat. • Roast until tender, 20-25 minutes.
+Preheat oven to 240°C/220°C fan-forced.
+Boil the kettle.
+Cut sweet potato and carrot into bite-sized chunks.
+Cut brown onion into thick wedges.
+Place prepped veggies on a lined oven tray.
+Drizzle with olive oil, sprinkle with ras el hanout and drizzle with the honey.
+Season with salt and pepper, then toss to coat.
+Roast until tender, 20-25 minutes.

 TIP: If your oven tray is crowded, divide the veggies between two trays.

-• In a large saucepan, heat a drizzle of olive oil over medium-high heat.
-Toast freekeh, stirring occasionally, until golden, 1-2 minutes. • Half-fill the saucepan with the boiled water, then add a good pinch of salt.
-Bring to the boil, then simmer, uncovered, until tender, 30-35 minutes. • Drain and rinse freekeh, then return to saucepan over medium heat.
-Stir in vegetable stock powder.
-Remove from heat and set aside.
+In a large saucepan, heat a drizzle of olive oil over medium-high heat.
+Toast freekeh, stirring occasionally, until golden, 1-2 minutes.
+Half-fill the saucepan with water, then add a good pinch of salt.
+Bring to the boil, then simmer, uncovered, until tender, 30-35 minutes.
+Drain and rinse freekeh, then return to saucepan over medium heat.
+Add vegetable stock powder and stir to combine.

 TIP: Freekeh is cooked when it has softened but still retains some bite.

-• Meanwhile, zest lemon to get a pinch, then slice into wedges. • In a small bowl, combine Greek-style yoghurt and a generous squeeze of lemon juice.
+While freekeh is cooking, zest lime to get a pinch, then slice into wedges.
+Finely chop garlic.
+In a small bowl, combine Greek-style yoghurt and a generous squeeze of lime juice.
 Season to taste.
 Set aside.

-• In a large frying pan, heat a drizzle of olive oil over medium-high heat. • Finely chop garlic, then set aside. • Pat salmon dry with paper towel, then season both sides. • Cook salmon, skin-side down first, until just cooked through, 2-4 minutes each side. • In the last minute of cook time, add the butter and garlic, gently turning salmon to coat.
+In a large frying pan, heat a drizzle of olive oil over medium-high heat.
+Pat salmon dry with paper towel, then season both sides.
+Cook salmon, skin-side down first, until just cooked through, 2-4 minutes each side.
+In last minute of cook time, add the butter and garlic, gently turning salmon to coat.

 TIP: Patting the salmon skin dry helps it crisp up in the pan!

-• While the salmon is cooking, pick and roughly chop mint leaves (reserve a few leaves for garnish!). • To the saucepan with the freekeh, add roasted veggies, lemon zest, a drizzle of olive oil and the chopped mint.
+While salmon is cooking, pick and roughly chop mint leaves.
+To saucepan with freekeh, add roasted veggies, lime zest, a drizzle of olive oil and some mint (reserve a little for garnish!).
 Gently stir to combine.
 Season to taste.

-• Divide freekeh salad between plates.
-Top with seared salmon. • Garnish with reserved mint. • Serve with a dollop of lemon yoghurt and any remaining lemon wedges.
-Enjoy!
+Divide freekeh salad between plates.
+Top with seared salmon.
+Garnish with reserved mint.
+Serve with a dollop of lime yoghurt and any remaining lime wedges.